ALL KNOW on thermistor temperature sensors

 The location of the thermistor probe in the system affects both the stability and measurement accuracy of the control system.
 For better stability, the thermistor should be placed as close as possible to the thermoelectric or resistive heater.
 For best accuracy, the thermistor should be located near the device requiring temperature control.

-Ideally, the thermistor is built into the device, but it can also be attached using heat-conducting paste or glue.
+Ideally, the thermistor is integrated into the device, but it can also be attached using thermally conductive paste or glue.
 Even if a measuring device is integrated, air gaps must be eliminated with thermal paste or glue.

 The sensor voltage limits returned to a temperature controller are specified by the manufacturer.
 The ideal is to select a thermistor and a combination of bias current that produce a voltage in the range allowed by the temperature controller.